wiheto/teneto/docs/tutorial/networkrepresentation.rst

 Pandas dataframe
 -----------------

 Using a pandas dataframe the data can also be imported.
-Here the required columns are: i, j and t (the first two are nodes, the latter is timeindex).
+Here the required columns are: i, j and t (the first two are nodes, the latter is time index).
 The column weight is also needed for weighted networks.

   >>> import pandas as pd
   >>> df = pd.DataFrame(data={'i': [0,0,1,1], 'j': [1,2,2,2], 't': [0,0,0,1], 'weight': [0.5,0.75,0.25,1]})